Haberlea: Uses

 Apart from its typical resurrection capacity, it is also fascinating as a potential source of bioactive compounds with application in pharmacology, veterinary medicine, and cosmetics.
 Different phytochemical studies indicated that Haberlea rhodopensis contains flavonoids, tannins, polysaccharides, lipids, saccharides, carbohydrates, phytosterols, glycosides, saponins, slimes, five free phenolic acids, carotenoids, hesperidin, mustard, and ferulic acids.

 Haberlea rhodopensis (pale lilac flowers) has gained the Royal Horticultural Society's Award of Garden Merit.

 Medicine

 Haberlea rhodopensis is one of the ingredients in the Tibetan tea of youth.
 Due to the exceptional strength of the herb, it can be drunk only once every five years.
 In addition, one of the local plant names in the Rhodope mountains is "shap" (foot and mouth disease) which is considered as a confirmation that the local people were using the plant against animal diseases.
 Scientists from University of Plovdiv and Medical University Plovdiv of Bulgaria are currently studying the plant in-depth; first results show that it helps in the natural healing processes of damaged tissues.
 In 2014, the plant was studied as a potential source of novel cancer modulating drugs.
-Moreover, it has been found that Haberlea rhodopensis has an antibacterial effect on some pathogenic strains.
+Moreover, it has been found that alcohol extracts from Haberlea rhodopensis were shown to possess "antioxidant, antiviral, antibacterial, and antifungal activities".
+The cell protective effects are yet to be fully understood.